JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 \dfig{body;OPE_and_Online_Hyperparameter_Selection.png}

-The average of values caldulated by FQE based on initial states can be taken as the reward that the policy would gain from the environment.
+The average of values calculated by FQE based on initial states can be taken as the reward that the policy would gain from the environment.
 So, the same can be used for online hyper parameter selection.

 The pseudocode for the implementation and the objective function are as follows.